nguyenvukhang/kitty2/docs/marks.rst

 ---------------------

-kitty has the ability to mark text on the screen based on regular expressions.
+alatty has the ability to mark text on the screen based on regular expressions.
 This can be useful to highlight words or phrases when browsing output from long running programs or similar.
 Lets start with a few examples: